leylasrknt/HTS_Analysis/README.md

 ## Run the Script

-Execute the script, and it will automatically download the specified SRA file, split it into fastq files, and save them in the specified output directory.

 1. **[SRA_download_file.sh](https://github.com/leylasrknt/HTS_Analysis/blob/main/SRA_download_file.sh):** This script automates the process of downloading sequencing data from the Sequence Read Archive (SRA), a publicly available repository of high-throughput sequencing data.

 2. **[fastqdump.sh](https://github.com/leylasrknt/HTS_Analysis/blob/main/fastqdump.sh):** After downloading data from SRA, this script utilizes the SRA Toolkit to convert the downloaded files into FASTQ format.
 FASTQ is a common file format used to store biological sequences and their corresponding quality scores.